-Evidence of Insurability is not required for accident insurance.
+An Evidence of Insurability form is not required for accident insurance.

-If you are disabled and are receiving short term disability benefits, coverage continues and premiums are deducted.
-If you are receiving long term disability benefits, premiums are waived until you return to work or reach age 65, as long as you continue to be employed by TELUS and in accordance with the terms of the applicable plan.
+If you are disabled and are receiving Short Term Disability benefits, coverage continues and premiums are deducted.
+If you are receiving Long Term Disability benefits, premiums are waived until you return to work or reach age 65, as long as you continue to be employed by TELUS and in accordance with the terms of the applicable plan.

-Coverage continues during maternity/parental/Compassionate Care/Family Care Giver leave and premiums are required.
+Coverage continues during maternity/parental/compassionate care/family care giver leave and premiums are required.

-If you are on a personal leave of absence or another type of leave, you must make arrangements with Benefits if you want your benefits coverage to continue during your absence.
-You will be responsible for the cost of the benefits plans.
+If you are on a personal leave of absence or another type of leave, you must make arrangements with Benefits if you want your benefit coverage to continue during your absence.
+You will be responsible for the cost of the benefit plans.

-If you are a new team member, your employee accident insurance coverage will be backdated to your date of hire after you enroll. .
+If you are a new team member, your employee accident insurance coverage will be backdated to your date of hire after you enroll.
 If you are enrolling at annual enrolment, coverage starts on March 1.